KnowPulse-KnowledgeBase/howto-use-R-for-dataanalysis/index.md

 # A short list of items researchers will learn in this lesson.
 learn:
 - "How to download, install R and RStudio?"
-- "How to backup and download collected phenotypic from KnowPulse? "
+- "How to backup and download collected phenotypic from KnowPulse"
-- "How to import data files into R?"
+- "How to import data files into R"
-- "How to visualize your data with R?"
+- "How to visualize your data with R"
-- "How to export your data from R?"
+- "How to export your data from R"

 data-description: "Phenotypic Data."
 ---